 - Clomiphene citrate (Clomid) or human menopausal gonadotropins (hMG) stimulate the ovaries to produce more follicles, which in turn release more eggs.
-The medicine is usually administered on the third and seventh, or fifth and ninth day of your menstrual cycle, depending on how long or short it is.
+The medicine is usually administered on the third to seventh, or fifth to ninth day of your menstrual cycle, depending on how long or short it is.

-- Human chorionic gonadotropin (hCG) triggers ovulation and releases progesterone.
-This is called the gonadotropin therapy in which the hCG is administered in a single dose of 10,000 IU or in split doses of 5,000 IU given once in two weeks (9) to extend the luteal phase.
+- Human chorionic gonadotropin (hCG) triggers ovulation.
+This is called the gonadotropin therapy in which the hCG is administered to trigger ovulation and extend the luteal phase (7).

 - Progesterone supplements help in stimulating the growth of the uterus lining.
-These supplements are given after ovulation until eight to ten weeks of gestation.
-The supplements can be in the form of:
+These supplements are given after ovulation for ten days or until eight to ten weeks of gestation.
+The supplements can be in the form of injections, pills or suppositories.

 The treatment focuses on increasing the progesterone hormone in the body so that the luteal phase is extended.
 You may complement the treatment with the right diet and routine.